 Containing the fire

 Using non-combustible construction materials can be key to creating a fire compartment to keeps the fire contained in a room or building section.
 Once the flashover point has been reached, if the walls, ceilings, floors and doors can withstand being exposed to a fire on one side without transporting heat, flames or toxic gases, they can slow the spread of the fire considerably.
 This can give the fire crew valuable time to put out the fire.

 Some high profile fire events, such as the tragedy at Grenfell Tower in London, have demonstrated just how important it is to use non-combustible construction materials.
 A subsequent investigation found that using fire-resilient materials in the external cladding could have slowed down the fire, giving residents more time to evacuate safely and the fire crew more time to extinguish the blaze.

 The good news is that fire-resistant materials are widely available.
 For example, when it comes to insulation, stone wool insulation is inherently non-combustible.
 This means it has zero or minimal contribution to the spread of fire.
-If a fire does break out, it’s resistant to temperatures up to 1,000°C. Or to put it another way, using fire-resistant construction materials, such as stone wall insulation, can mean the difference between having a fire in a building and having a building on fire.
+If a fire does break out, it’s resistant to temperatures exceeding 1,000°C. Or to put it another way, using fire-resistant construction materials, such as stone wall insulation, can mean the difference between having a fire in a building and having a building on fire.

 To find out more about boosting the fire resilience of your building, take a look at this fire resilience fact sheet.